KrishnakanthYachareni/Regular-Expressions/README.md

 ### Regular-Expressions: Regular expressions are patterns used to match character combinations in strings.
-In the following tutorial Java regular expression engine has been used. or use https://regexr.com/ By default regular expresions are case sensitive.
+In the following tutorial JS regular expression engine is used. or use https://regexr.com/ By default regular expresions are case sensitive.
 #### Modes
 1. **Standard :** `/re/` re -> regular expression